 However, When it comes to SEO it’s great to have lots of content.
 So you need to be creative about how you meet both criteria.
 Take a look at the homepage here at WDM.
 You’ll see we have clean and simple messaging until the bottom of the page.
 There, if the visitor wants to read more, they can.
 When a visitor clicks the ‘more information‘ tab they’ll have the opportunity to find out more about us in detail.

 It’s also a great way for us to get our target keywords in our content without forcing it.
-We talk about Web design in Bury St Edmunds, Web Design Suffolk, Conversion Rate Optimisation, Ecommerce Web Design, and SEO services (along with a few others).
+We talk about Web design, Conversion Rate Optimisation, Ecommerce Web Design, and SEO services (along with a few others).
 There’s an additional few hundred words there but by condensing it into a tab, it’s not distracting to the user.

 Tip #4 - Easy Navigation, Clear Conversion Funnel.

 When a visitor arrives at your website, they really need to be able to understand how to get where they want to go (or how to easily find the answer they’re looking for.
 If that’s difficult, you know what’s gonna happen – Yep, they’ll bounce straight out and find the answer somewhere else.